garrandall/popular-music-data/tracks/only-sixteen-dr--hook.md

 I've aged a year since then

 She was only sixteen, only sixteen
-Ooh, with eyes that would glow
+Oh, with eyes that would glow
 But she was too young to fall in love
 And I was too young to know